Hard Candy (Madonna album): Commercial performance

-Following its release, Hard Candy topped the charts in 37 countries.
-In the United States, it sold 100,000 copies on its first day, according to Nielsen SoundScan.
-With over 280,000 copies sold in its first week, it debuted at number one on the Billboard 200, becoming Madonna's seventh chart-topping album in the country and placing her second among female artists with the most number-one albums, behind Barbra Streisand.
-On June 4, 2008, the album was certified Gold by the Recording Industry Association of America (RIAA) for shipments exceeding 500,000 units.
-As of December 2016, Hard Candy had sold 751,000 copies in the United States.
-In Canada, it debuted atop the Canadian Albums Chart and was certified Platinum by Music Canada (MC) for shipments of over 80,000 units.
-By January 2009, the album had sold 169,000 copies in Canada, according to Nielsen.
+After its release, Hard Candy debuted at number-one in 37 countries and was the eleventh best-selling album worldwide in 2008, according to the International Federation of the Phonographic Industry.
+The album has sold more than four million copies worldwide.
+According to Nielsen SoundScan, Hard Candy sold 100,000 copies in the United States upon its first day of release.
+It debuted at number one on the Billboard 200 with over 280,000 copies sold.
+Hard Candy became Madonna's seventh number-one album, making her the female artist with the second most Billboard number one albums, behind only Barbra Streisand.
+The album was certified gold by the Recording Industry Association of America (RIAA) on June 4, 2008, for shipments of 500,000 copies in the United States.
+As of December 2016, Hard Candy has sold 751,000 copies.
+In Canada, the album debuted at the top of the Canadian Albums Chart and was certified platinum by the Music Canada (MC) for shipments of 80,000 copies.
+As of January 2009, the album sold 169,000 units in Canada according to Nielsen Company.